-Just when you think you are beginning to understand things a little, along comes an event that puts you in your place!
-The rainfall here on the west coast of the United States in 2017 has been a bit odd – very welcome, to be sure, but a bit odd.
-We have exceeded expected rainfall through this winter and spring by so much that in the northern Pacific states from Washington through Oregon and down into northern California, experts are declaring an official end to a drought that has lasted about a decade.
-Reservoirs and lakes in that region to capacity.
+Just when you think you understand things a little, along comes an event that puts you in your place!
+The rainfall here on the west coast of the United States in 2017 has been a bit odd.
+Very welcome, to be sure, but a bit odd.
+We greatly exceeded expected rainfall this winter and spring.
+From Washington down to northern California, experts declared an official end to a drought that lasted about a decade.
+This refilled reservoirs and lakes in that region to capacity.

 Borrego – a.k.a.
 Desert Bighorn Sheep

 Whenever southern California gets strong winter rains, it’s always great to visit Anza-Borrego State Park.
 There, and the area around the town of Borrego Springs respond to rain with a huge wildflower bloom.
 This wildflower explosion occurs, to some extent, annually, and it is always beautiful to see.
 But this year’s display was one of the best in decades.
 There hasn’t been a bloom like this one since 1997, which was an El Nino year, by the way.
 The rains are a boon to all kinds of wildlife in the desert around Borrego Springs.
 Even creatures superbly adapted to an existence without major rainfall welcome plentiful precipitation.

 Driving to see the wildflowers, we found one of the region’s iconic creatures : Bighorn Sheep (Ovis canadensis nelsoni).
 In fact, “borrego” is a Spanish word for these sheep.
 Hence, the name of the park and town.
 We found a group of five Desert Bighorn rams among the boulders and cacti of a steep slope.